ewancoder/ewancoder.github.io/content/dev/concurrency/thread-pool/thread-pool.md

 Creation and deletion of OS Threads is expensive operation, it takes CPU and Memory resources, so we should avoid creating a thread whenever we can.

 .NET Thread is an abstraction over OS Thread (usually), whenever you create a new .NET Thread - most likely a new OS thread would be requested from the OS.
-Furthermore, .NET objects for tracking the thread would need to be created and allocated in the memory, which creates even more overhead.
+Furthermore, for tracking the thread information .NET objects would need to be created and allocated in the memory, which creates even more overhead.
 All this means that we need to limit creating new threads as much as we can.

 For this reason, .NET provides an abstraction called **Thread pool** from which we can request threads without the need to create them.